- IASS (Information Advice and Support Services)

 The Physical Disabilities Team provide a service for children from 0-19 who have a diagnosis of physical disability and requiring functional assessment and advice.
 The team support children who may need rehabilitation following trauma, deteriorating conditions and children receiving palliative care.

 Children who are under school age who have identified difficulties with regard to how they function in everyday life.
 This team also provides input as required into the Multi-disciplinary Assessments at the Child Development Centres.

 We see children and young people who experience sensory processing and/or complex neurological difficulties affecting their ability to complete daily living tasks at home or school.

-The Special Schools Team in Shropshire offer advice and support for children and young people who attend the Bridge School, Severndale School, Haughton and Southall Schools.
+The Learning Disabilities Team in Shropshire offer advice and support for children and young people who attend the Bridge School, Severndale School, Haughton and Southall Schools.

 The people we see